jorgebucaran/fisher/man/man7/fisher-faq.md

 ### What is Fisherman?

-Fisherman is a plugin manager for fish that lets you share and reuse code, prompts and configurations easily.
+Fisherman is a fish plugin manager that lets you share and reuse code, prompts and configurations easily.

 ### What do I need to know to use Fisherman?

-Nothing.
-You can continue using your shell as usual.
-When you are ready to learn more just type `fisher help` or `fisher help tour`.
+Nothing, continue to use fish as usual.
+Ready to learn more?
+Type `fisher help` or `fisher help tour`.

 ### How do I access the documentation?

-Fisherman documentation is based in UNIX `man(1)` pages.
+Fisherman documentation is based in UNIX `man`(1) pages.
 For basic usage and command enter `fisher help`.
 For help about a specific *command*, enter `fisher help <command>`.
 The following guides are also available:

 fisher help `faq`: Fisherman FAQ<br>
 fisher help `tour`: Fisherman Tour<br>